 Centers and Resources

-Nursing students attend classes in the Center for Medicine, Nursing and Health Sciences, a state-of-the-art building with sophisticated labs and cutting-edge simulation technology that create real-life work settings.
-These facilities are at the heart of our interprofessional approach that hones leadership and teamwork skills by placing nursing, medical, health sciences, education and law students in collaborative learning activities.
-Health care has advanced, and our way of educating health care professionals has advanced along with it.
+Nursing students attend classes in the Center for Medicine, Nursing and Health Sciences, a state-of-the-art building with sophisticated labs and simulation technology that create real-life work settings.
+These facilities are at the heart of our interprofessional approach that develops leadership and teamwork skills by placing nursing, medical, health sciences, education and law students in collaborative learning activities.
+Our facilities, faculty and learning opportunities will prepare you for the advancing world of health care.

 Making the world healthier one patient at a time

 Access to quality health care is one of the greatest challenges the world faces today.
-Our nursing students, faculty and alumni are making a tangible difference treating underserved populations, both within our community and across the globe.
+Our nursing students, faculty and alumni are making a meaningful difference treating underserved populations, both within our community and across the globe.
 They work side-by-side with caregivers in hospitals and clinics, and are also very proud to treat individuals who have served our country.
-Every semester, we offer programs that address the health needs of veterans and their families.